 Depending on the specifics of your surgery, you may undergo general anesthesia or local anesthesia with twilight sedation.
 You’ll know which version is planned for you well in advance of your procedure.
 The length of your procedure may last up to a few hours, and during this time, Dr. Poulter and his team of nurses and anesthesiologists will actively work to ensure your utmost comfort and safety.

 Most procedures performed by Dr. Poulter and other plastic surgeons in Illinois and elsewhere are outpatient, which means you’ll be able to return home the same day after a period in our comfortable recovery room.
 For the first 24 hours after surgery, Dr. Poulter generally advises patients to rest and relax, moving about a couple of times a day to help prevent blood clots.
-The day after a major contouring procedure, he recommends patients get up briefly every 1 to 2 hours to prevent blood clots.
+The day after a major contouring procedure, he recommends patients get up briefly every 1 to 2 hours and drink at least eight 8-ounce glasses of water to help prevent blood clots.
+Ambulate and hydrate.